frostyviking/Gigabyte-Z390-Aorus-Elite/README.md

 # This is not a guide, this is just a tribute.

+(will update this when i have migrated to macOS Monterey -im in no hurry)

 Read up on OpenCore, don't just blind copypasta EFI's, kexts, .plist files, pathces, when you find them on the wildweb.